 It’s hard to stay positive

 The response I often get from my friends at home is one of jealousy.
 A year living in another city!
 Paris is so romantic!
 I’m so jealous of your opportunity!
 Sure, je suis d’accord; if you have unlimited money, unlimited time and perfect francophone skills.
-I’m basically spending a lot of money to feel constantly stressed, without any friends each day at uni.
+It can feel like I’m basically spending a lot of money to feel constantly stressed, without any friends each day at university.

 It’s hard to anticipate what will be a challenge